Commitment to Diversity

 - Attendance and participation in all staff Diversity Dialogues.

-- Collaboration with campus social justice and resource centers including the Cross Cultural Center, Latinx Center, Black Student Center, LGBTQA Pride Center, DREAMer Resource Center and the Women and Gender Equity Center.
+- Collaboration with campus social justice and resource centers including the Cross Cultural Center, Latinx Center, Black Student Center, LGBTQA Pride Center, DREAMer Resource Office and the Women and Gender Equity Center.

 - Other campus diversity trainings available include the Vet Net Ally Training, Safe Zone Training, UndocuAlly Training, and Student Affairs Day of Development.